A

 Auricle

 The auricle is the cartilaginous structures of the external ear located peripheral to the skull.
-What is the auricle of the ear?
+What is the Auricle of the ear?
 The auricle, also

 Read More »